JS-alliance/jonathan-learning-plan/index.md

 A software engineer understands how and why something works, not just how to use it.
 They can architect solutions, understand trade-offs, and can account for scale and change.
 Software engineers understand computer science...
 We apply it to solve complex problems efficiently.

-By the end of this course, students should be able to:
+By the end of the course, students should be able to:
 ------------------------------------------------------
 * Build secure full-stack web applications with modern and current technologies, best practices, structure, and languages